YonYoon/StudyOn/README.md

 - [ ] !
 Implement notifications that reminds about tasks
 - [ ] !
 Add progress circle around timer (Apple's 'Clock' as inspiration)
 - [ ] !
 Move task view in session to bottom (Apple's 'Clock' as inspiration)
 - [x] !!!
+Run timer in the background
+- [x] !!!
 Implement editing of list in 'Analytics'
 - [x] !!!
 Add details to list cell in 'Analytics'
 - [x] !!!
 Add task view to session